librazhd7/gentoo/README.md

 ```

 > [!NOTE]
-> using `arch-chroot /mnt/gentoo` simplifies the mounting process of necessary filesystems when using the official gentoo installation media:
+> using `arch-chroot` simplifies the mounting process of necessary filesystems when using the official gentoo installation media:
 > ```
 > dd if=install-amd64-minimal-xxxxxxxxxxxxxxxx.iso of=/dev/sda bs=4096 status=progress && sync
 > ```